**And featured on the Ghost Walks of Niagara-on-the-Lake

 - And Prince Edward, the father of Queen Victoria

-Not the best version because it didn’t end slavery, just change it for the future…
+Not the best version because it didn’t end slavery.
+But changed it for the future…

 - No more slaves to be brought to Canada

 - Slaves currently in Canada would remain slaves

 - The children of slaves would be freed at 25 years old

 - Children born to slaves from this point forth would be free

 Call it a compromise.
 And the men who signed this law celebrated at the Harmonious Coach House (now the Olde Angel Inn).

 The current building isn’t the Harmonious Coach House.
 That was burned down by retreating American soldiers and sympathizers during the War of 1812.